abdelshafy/mi9Test/README.md

 #### mi9service is written in C# using ASP.NET Web Api for mi9 coding challenge.

-This repository contains 2 projects as below, an example in HMTL of service use and a sample technical document automatically generated from the code documentation.
+This repository contains 2 projects ( service and unit test). in addition to an example of service use and technical documents.

 1. mi9service project
 mi9service is the actual implementation of the service as per specification on []() The project is hosted on  AppHarbor in the following address and automatically gets updated with any changes to this Git repository.
 The project is also automatically being compiled on a Continuous Integration server () and the following badge shows the live build status of the project including the unit test results.
 [![Build status](https://ci.appveyor.com/api/projects/status/lwu2aha3rmp44xqm)](https://ci.appveyor.com/project/mehdiromi/mi9service)
 [![Test Results](https://ci.appveyor.com/api/projects/status/lwu2aha3rmp44xqm)](https://ci.appveyor.com/project/mehdiromi/mi9service/build/tests)
 2. mi9service.Test
 mi9service.Test is the unit test project for testing the service.
 The test result is available in the following address:
 [https://ci.appveyor.com/project/mehdiromi/mi9service/build/tests](https://ci.appveyor.com/project/mehdiromi/mi9service/build/tests)

-There is also a Node.js service developed for testing the service from another server.
+#### There is also a Node.js service developed for testing the service from another server.
 The Node.js project is located in a separate repository in the following URL:
 [https://github.com/mehdiromi/mi9client](https://github.com/mehdiromi/mi9client)

 The client is also hosted in Heroku in the following address:  [mi9client.herokuapp.com](mi9client.herokuapp.com).